Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 A good map of Iceland:

-Like I stated in my tips for Iceland post, Google Maps works really well and is pretty reliable.
 But you never want to be without a backup in Iceland.
-We’ve purchased a few maps so far and only this Iceland Adventure and Travel Map is one I can absolutely recommend.
-Good quality, easy to read and – bonus! – lists gas stations!
+We’ve purchased a few maps so far, but this Iceland Adventure and Travel Map is the only one I can absolutely recommend.
+(I bought mine from Amazon but currently it’s in and out of stock – keep checking, it’s really the best map!)

 Laundry detergent sheets: